ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ## When to change the defaults?

 Quite rarely!
 If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.
 For multiple forms on the same page, you have to experiment with these three options.
 Read more on the [multiple forms](/concepts/multiple-forms) page.

-`applyAction` and `invalidateAll` are the most technical ones; if you're dealing with a single form per page, you can most likely skip them.

 ## Making the form behave like the SvelteKit default